Skip to main content

 Objectives

 Oceans play a key role in the climate system and are also affected by climate change.
 As confirmed by the IPCC special report on ocean and cryosphere, ocean dynamics are a major modulator of weather and climate including future trends and extremes.
 However, there are still uncertainties in the understanding and quantification of key climate-ocean interactions and the ocean’s buffering capacities for absorbing heat and CO2.
-This joint call aims to address these uncertainties.
+This joint call aimed to address these uncertainties.

 Impact

-The projects are conducting research on interactions between oceans and climate by analysing model simulations and observational data, aiming to better understand upper ocean variability and dynamics and ultimately improve the performance of climate models.
+The projects conducted research on interactions between oceans and climate by analysing model simulations and observational data, aiming to better understand upper ocean variability and dynamics and ultimately improve the performance of climate models.
 The results of the four projects will help inform adaptation policy to increase resilience and adaptation measures for vulnerable areas, especially in coastal and low island areas.

 Why is this important?